brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/KrexxVsIncludekrexx/Index.rst

 And both are being developed by BRAINWORXX GmbH.

 - kreXX is a pure PHP debugger.
+- Includekrexx

+kreXX is a pure PHP debugger.

-- Includekrexx is a TYPO3 extension with special features for Fluid, TYPO3 and Aimeos.
+Includekrexx is extending kreXX with a lot of features that are especially useful for TYPO3 and Fluid developers and integrators.

 .. figure:: ../../Images/KrexxPlugins.png
     :class: with-shadow d-inline-block